parsaloi/value-driven-domain-pattern/README.md

 # Value Driven Domain Pattern

-This project showcases two implementations of an event management system to compare traditional Object-Oriented Analysis and Design (OOAD) with the Value-Driven Domain Pattern (VDD).
+This project showcases two implementations of an event management system to compare classic Object-Oriented Analysis and Design (OOAD) with the Value-Driven Domain Pattern (VDD).
 The demos are presented as part of a conference talk, demonstrating modern Java design practices.

 - **OOAD Demo**: Uses mutable classes, inheritance, and Gang of Four patterns (Factory, Strategy, Observer).
 - **VDD Demo**: Leverages immutable records, sealed interfaces, pattern matching, and pure functions.